-We carry out this analysis for two non-critical quantum lattice models with a $U(1)$ symmetry, namely the harmonic chain (which is a free model) and the XXZ chain (which is genuinely interacting).
+We carry out this analysis for two non-critical quantum lattice models with a $U(1)$ symmetry, namely the double or complex harmonic chain (which is a free model) and the XXZ chain (which is genuinely interacting).
 To this aim, we first calculate the moments of the RDM in the presence of a charge flux, that we call charged moments, and then obtain the contributions of the sectors by Fourier transform.